sladec/express-hotmods/README.md

 ##### Note
 Use of `setInterval` in a module gets loaded in the global space and does not get destroyed on reload, so you will end up with multiple `setInterval` running after each reloading, so not recommended at the moment, unless I can figure out how to control them.
 ##### TODO
- - Finish renedering a module usage viewer if you hit http://my_express_server.com/folder/
+ - Finish rendering a module usage viewer if you hit http://my_express_server.com/folder/
  - Node does not seem to list child modules correctly in *Modules* object  if another module has already loaded same child module
-This is my first published npm module, so any pointers or improvements would be appriciated.
+This is my first published npm module, so any pointers or improvements would be appreciated.